 Between 1901 and 1907 the family moved from Newton in Makerfield as on the 1911 census Joseph’s sister Gladys’ place of birth is given as Derbyshire.
 By 1911 the family were living at 183 Holland Road Old Whittington.
 Joseph is now 16 yrs old and is working as an Apprentice Boiler Smith at the same place as his father, Coal and Iron Co.
 (This was quite possibly at Sheepbridge Works).

 Joseph joined the army in the early stages of the War.
 He enlisted in Chesterfield as a Gunner in the Royal Field Artillery, his service number was 73171.
-He was Killed in Action on 25th September 1915, Joseph was 20 years old when he died.
+He arrived in France 29th July 1915 and he was Killed in Action on 25th September 1915, Joseph was 20 years old when he died.

 This is a short history of the movement of the 46th Brigade in 1915 taken from Forces War records: